edgelesssys/contrast/docs/docs/howto/immutable-deployments.md

 :::warning

 This action is irreversible.
-You won't be able to make changes to your deployment after running `contrast set` with an empty `WorkloadOwnerKeyDigest`.
+You won't be able to make changes to your deployment after running `contrast set` with an empty `WorkloadOwnerPubKeys`.

 :::